2026 - 2027 Academic Year

 By the end of the rotation/training, residents will demonstrate:

-Following interviewing skills: collaborative agenda setting, EHR integration, fundamental interviewing techniques, bio-psycho-social/culturally-informed inquiry
+Following interviewing skills: collaborative agenda setting, EHR integration, interviewing techniques, bio-psycho-social/culturally-informed inquiry

 Best practices for working with interpreters